Why are you so tired even after a full night’s sleep?

 Here are five common reasons for fatigue that aren’t related to an underlying health condition.

-Cause #1: Lack of a daily routine
+Cause No. 1: Lack of a daily routine

 Routines are especially crucial during the COVID-19 response.
 A consistent routine reduces the decisions you have to make each day and decreases stress.
 Try:

-Cause #2: Your diet
+Cause No. 2: Your diet

 Perhaps you're now eating more processed foods and sugar to cope with stress and worry.
 If your diet has changed or if you consume many processed foods, you may notice you have more fatigue.
-An unhealthy diet can cause blood sugar instability and inflammation
+An unhealthy diet can cause blood sugar instability and inflammation.

 “Before seeing a doctor for fatigue, take a look at your diet and try to eat in a healthier, more balanced way,” he says.

-Cause #3: Lack of exercise
+Cause No. 3: Lack of exercise

-Cause #4: Unmanaged stress
+Cause No. 4: Unmanaged stress

 “I think people underestimate how much their mood affects their energy levels,” he says.
 “Managing stress is crucial to helping your body function at its highest level.”